dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-04-21-Learning-Process.md

 header:
      teaser: /assets/images/wiapost/5152-Learning-Process.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Learning Process](/assets/images/wiapost/5152-Learning-Process.jpg)

-## Learning Process
+# Learning Process

-Namaste,

 When you see some long physics or maths formula then don’t get scared of it.
 It is just a way to represent the reality.
 Is it an absolute reality?
 No, it just represents that reality, and the absolute reality is very close to this.
 Whether it is a formula of gravity or force or angular momentum or energy calculations or anything else.

 But how do these formulas come into existence?
 Inquisitiveness, a deep thinking mind, and a habit of learning are instrumental to this.